2023 Under-21 EURO qualifying latest: Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Group G

 - England won 2-1 in the Czech Republic on Friday to emulate their hosts in making sure of a top-two finish and then defeated Albania 3-0 on Tuesday to seal their ninth straight qualification.
-The Czech Republic end their fixtures against Andorra on Monday as they wait to see if they will avoid the play-offs as best runner-up.
+The Czech Republic cannot now finish as best runners-up so will go into the play-offs regardless of Monday's result against Andorra.

 Group H